 So, we will try to remove the extra applications first and if that doesn’t work, we can force quit the application that is not responding.

 First, we are going to try to force quit all apps that ARE NOT being used and try to allow the frozen application to finish the task it is attempting to complete.
-We are trying to quit unused apps first in order to avoid losing any potential unsaved data or changes to the app that we are using.
+We are trying to quit unused apps first to avoid losing any potential unsaved data or changes to the app that we are using.

 Step 1: Click the Apple icon in the top left corner of the screen.